mattermost/mattermost-developer-documentation/site/content/blog/2019-01-20-submitting-great-prs.md

 > I really wanted to fix the variable names in this file, but it's out of scope for this pull request.

-It's amazing how much you can avoid doing by using the phrase, "out of scope!"
-Keep that in your back pocket :)

 Of course, sometimes you have to fix something else before you can get to the issue at hand.
 Maybe you decide to bite the bullet and fix that variable name problem because it clarifies the feature you're adding.
 On to my third point:

 ### 3) Clean up your history.